Pascual Ortiz Rubio

-Pascual Ortiz Rubio ([pasˈkwal oɾˈtis ˈruβjo]; 10 March 1877 – 4 November 1963) was a first Mexican President of Mexico from 1930 to 1932.
-He was one of three Mexican presidents to serve out the six-year term (1928–1934) of assassinated president-elect Álvaro Obregón, while former president Plutarco Elías Calles retained power in a period known as the Maximato.
-Calles was so blatantly in control of the government that Ortiz Rubio resigned the presidency in protest in September 1932.
+Pascual Ortiz Rubio ([pasˈkwal oɾˈtis ˈruβjo]; 10 March 1877 – 4 November 1963) was a Mexican military officer, topographical engineer, diplomat and politician who served as the 49th President of Mexico from 1930 to 1932.
+He was one of three presidents to serve out the six-year term (1928–1934) of assassinated president-elect Álvaro Obregón, while former president Plutarco Elías Calles retained power in a period known as the Maximato.
+Calles was so blatantly in control of the government that after an attempt on his life and pressures, Ortiz Rubio resigned the presidency in protest in September 1932, being the last Mexican president to date that has resigned.

 Early life and education

 He was born in Morelia, Michoacán, the son of a lawyer and landowner, Pascual Ortiz de Ayala y Huerta, and Leonor Rubio Cornejo.
-He attended the Colegio de San Nicolás, in Michoacan's capital of Morelia, training as an engineer.
+He attended the Colegio de San Nicolás in state capital Morelia, training as an engineer.
 He became politically active as a student and was opposed to the re-election of Porfirio Díaz in 1896.
-With the outbreak of the Mexican Revolution in 1910 and the election of Francisco I. Madero in 1911, Ortiz Rubio was elected to the federal legislature as a representative from Michoacan.
+With the outbreak of the Mexican Revolution in 1910 and the election of Francisco I. Madero in 1911, Ortiz Rubio was elected to the federal legislature as a representative from Michoacán.
 When General Victoriano Huerta forced Madero and his vice president to resign and then murdered them in February 1913, Huerta jailed Ortiz Rubio.
 Huerta was ousted in 1914 by several revolutionary factions, and the Federal Army collapsed with that defeat.
 Ortiz Rubio joined the Constitutionalist Army headed by Venustiano Carranza.
 With the rank of colonel initially, he rose to the rank of brigadier general.
 The Constitutionalist faction went on to defeat rival revolutionary factions.

 Career

 Early positions

-Ortiz Rubio served as Governor of Michoacán, from 1917 to 1920, and then as secretary of communications, from 1920 to 1921, under Sonoran generals Adolfo de la Huerta and Álvaro Obregón, who, along with fellow Sonoran Plutarco Elías Calles dominated politics in the 1920s.
+Ortiz Rubio served as Governor of Michoacán from 1917 to 1920, and then as secretary of communications from 1920 to 1921, under Sonoran generals Adolfo de la Huerta and Álvaro Obregón, who, along with fellow Sonoran Plutarco Elías Calles dominated politics in the 1920s.
 When Calles was elected president in 1924, Ortiz Rubio was appointed Mexican ambassador to Germany, and then Brazil.

 Presidency 1929–1932

-The Presidency of Ortiz Rubio has been seen as the apex of ex-President Calles's power as jefe máximo, with Ortiz Rubio portrayed as "puppet president."
+The Presidency of Ortiz Rubio has been seen as the apex of ex-President Calles's power as jefe máximo, with Ortiz Rubio portrayed as "puppet president".
 Although he is not the focus of major scholarly studies, his presidency has been examined in the context of post-revolutionary Mexican history.